tmault/blog/README.md

 # Personal Site
-This is the code for my personal site.
+This is the code for my personal site, accessible [here](http://tmault.co.uk).

 Based on the Cactus theme.